Entering the Belgian coffee market

 - See our study on how to do business with European buyers for more information about complying with buyer requirements, how to send samples and how to draw up contracts.

-3. What is the competition like in the Belgian coffee market?
+3. What competition do you face on the Belgian coffee market?

 In general, competition is higher for mainstream coffee with low added value.
 This segment is mainly dominated by major suppliers and cooperatives which are able to deliver large quantities so they can compete on price.
 It is difficult for small and medium-sized companies, for example those which only export a few containers per year, to compete in this segment.
-The level of competition is generally lower in the specialty coffee market, where volumes are smaller and the focus is more on quality, origin and sustainability.
-However, the entry point into this segment is much higher and may require larger investments.

-New entrants to the market may face some extra competition from already successful coffee exporters, especially so because of their already established long-term relationships with buyers.
-Entering the market as a newcomer requires you to have extensive knowledge of your product assortment, stable quality and volumes, and open and honest communication to start building your own new relationships with buyers.
+New entrants to the market will face competition from already successful coffee exporters, especially due to the fact that they have already established long-term relationships with buyers.
+Entering the market as a newcomer requires you to have extensive knowledge of your product assortment, stable quality and volumes, and good communication skills to enable you to start building your own new relationships with buyers.
 If the potential buyer is not yet operating in your country of origin, it might be more difficult to establish initial contact.
 You may be required to supply more extensive information about the producing regions, the producing communities and traceability, for example.

 Latin American countries are Belgium’s main Arabica coffee suppliers

-Brazil is the world’s largest coffee producer and Belgium’s largest supplier.
-Brazilian supplies to Belgium reached 69 thousand tonnes in 2018, registering a slight decrease of –3.7% on average annually since 2014.
+Brazil: Brazil is the world’s largest coffee producer and Belgium’s largest supplier.
+The coffee supplied by Brazil to Belgium reached 84 thousand tonnes in 2020, representing a slight annual average decrease of 1.4% since 2016.
 Brazil produces both Arabica (75%) and Robusta (25%) varieties, but about 80% of exports consist of Arabica.

-Brazil’s coffee producing areas are relatively flat, which has intensified the use of mechanical pickers in the industry.
+Brazil’s coffee-producing areas are relatively flat, which has intensified the use of mechanical pickers in the industry.
 This has drastically reduced labour costs in Brazil’s coffee production, but also resulting in lower quality, as machines do not distinguish between ripe and unripe cherries.
 Coffee prices in Brazil went down, especially in relation to other coffee producing countries.
 Brazil mostly produces natural and pulped natural coffees.
 Low-grade Brazilian Arabica is mostly used in blends.

-Colombia is a smaller supplier of green coffee to Belgium: 14 thousand tonnes in 2018.
-Colombia is the world’s largest producer of washed Arabica, home to a strong national coffee industry offering technical assistance, research and quality development.
+Colombia is the world’s largest producer of washed Arabica.
 The Colombian Coffee Growers Federation strategically promotes and markets Colombian coffee, solidifying the country’s established image and brand for high-quality coffees.
 The Café de Colombia trademark is a registered protected geographical indication (PGI) in Europe.
 Colombia is unique in this regard, as it is the only coffee-producing country to have obtained this designation .

 Belgium’s trade with Central African countries

-Before the third wave arrived (see our coffee trends study to read more about the different waves in the coffee market), Belgium used to import a large share of its coffee beans from Central African countries, perhaps influenced by preferences in those countries.
-Nowadays, Burundi, Democratic Republic of Congo and Rwanda together sourced only 1.3% of total Belgian imports at 3.7 thousand tonnes of green coffee.
+Before the third wave arrived (see our coffee trends study to read more about the different waves in the coffee market), Belgium used to import a large share of its coffee beans from Central African countries.
+In 2020, Burundi, Democratic Republic of Congo and Rwanda together accounted for only 1.1% of total Belgian imports, exporting total of 3.5 thousand tonnes of green coffee to Belgium.

 - Actively promote your company on your website and trade fairs.
-Flavour quality competitions also provide good opportunities to share your story.
-See this list of competitions and awards provided by the SCA.
+Quality competitions also provide good opportunities to share your story.
+The auctions organised by the Cup of Excellence are one such example

-- Develop longterm partnerships with your buyers, including always complying with their requirements and keeping your promises.
+- Develop long-term partnerships with your buyers, including always complying with their requirements and keeping your promises.
 This will give you a competitive advantage, more knowledge and stability in the Belgian market.
-See our tips for doing business with European coffee buyers for more information.
+See our tips on doing business with European coffee buyers for more information.